-The Group's had no trade receivables at the end of 2018 (2017: no trade receivables).
+The Group had EUR 19.8 thousand trade receivables at the end of 2019 (2018: no trade receivables).
 No collateral security was received for trade receivables.

 Capital management

 Business planning includes assessing the adequacy of available capital in relation to the risks arising from business operations and the operating environment.